Share

 • Read On Casa Grande will expand its successful AARP Experience Corps tutoring program to serve more high-needs students in Pinal County.

-• Read On Chandler will braid funding to offer additional cohorts of Story School, an evidence-based, two-generation family literacy program provided by Make Way for Books.
+• Read On Chandler will braid funding to offer additional cohorts of Story School, an evidence-based, two-generation family literacy program provided by Make Way for Books in collaboration with the Chandler Unified School District.
+"These programs will reach Chandler’s neediest children and families," said Joanne Floth, community lead for Read On Chandler.

 • Read On Flagstaff will provide literacy workshops with books and educational resources at events in communities served by Title I schools.